-2022 General Plan Amendments
+2023 General Plan Amendments

 In order to maintain an effective and up-to-date General Plan, several elements were revised and updated in 2022 to incorporate sustainability principles by providing for efficient land use, resource protection, economic opportunities, transportation options, adequate housing and quality neighborhoods, as articulated in the vision of the Sustainable Santa Cruz County Plan (2014).
-During 2022, County staff finalized amendments associated with the Sustainability Policy and Regulatory Update (Sustainability Update) and prepared an Environmental Impact Report (EIR) on the package.
-The package substantially amended and renamed several General Plan chapters including the Introduction; Built Environment (formerly Land Use); Access and Mobility (formerly Circulation); Agriculture, Natural Resources, and Conservation (formerly Conservation and Open

-Space); and the existing Parks, Recreation and Open Space Chapters.
+During 2022.
+County staff finalized amendments associated with the Sustainability Policy and Regulatory Update (Sustainability Update) and prepared an Environmental Impact Report (EIR) on the package.
+The package substantially amended and renamed several General Plan chapters including the Introduction; Built Environment (formerly Land Use); Access and Mobility (formerly Circulation); Agriculture, Natural Resources, and Conservation (formerly Conservation and Open Space); and the existing Parks, Recreation and Open Space Chapters.
 The updates incorporate sustainability policies for development in unincorporated urban areas and new land use designations and code modernization revisions to the SCCC per the Sustainable Santa Cruz County Plan.
 Environmental review and tribal consultation for the project was completed, and the project was presented at a series of community meetings and considered at public hearings by the Planning Commission and Board of Supervisors.
-In December 2022 the Board of Supervisors approved the General Plan and Local Coastal Program (LCP) and County Code Amendments.
-The package was submitted to the California Coastal Commission for certification of elements that comprise the County's LCP and is pending certification by the Commission.
+In December 2022, the Board of Supervisors approved the General Plan and Local Coastal Program (LCP) and County Code Amendments.
+The package was submitted to the California Coastal Commission for certification of elements that comprise the County's LCP and the Coast Commission certified the LCP Amendments in December 2023 with modifications.
+In January 2024, the Board of Supervisors took formal action to accept the Coastal Commissions modifications.
+The final step that will occur at the Commission's March 2024 meeting will be formal acknowledgement by the Commission that the County's action accepting the modifications is legally adequate, after which the Sustainability Update will be completed.